ℹ️ Dynamic Logging

 IDE & Command Line

-After extracting the zip file, you will get file structure like this.
+After extracting the zip file, you will get a file structure like this.
 It is recommended to use VS Code as the development environment, which has better linting support.

 /src